 - United By Blue

-A name like Death Wish Coffee can only mean one thing: This is some of the strongest coffee you can buy.
-The name sets the tone for the brand experience, as does the copy on their website and other marketing channels.
-It positions the product as some of the strongest stuff on the market, and customers will have to try it to find out if it lives up to its promise.
+A name like Death Wish Coffee can only mean one thing: this is some of the strongest coffee you can buy.
+The name sets the tone for the brand experience, as does the copy on its website and other marketing channels, encouraging customers to try it and find out if it lives up to its promise.

-The Sock Market has taken a more literal approach to their brand name.
+Sock Market has taken a more literal approach to its brand name.
 The online store sells socks for people of all ages, from babies to adults.
-Built on the philosophy of bringing high fashion to the sock industry, the name for the online store indicates that it is “the” place to go to for all your sock needs.
+Built on the philosophy of bringing high fashion to the sock industry, the name for the online store indicates that it is “the” place to go for all your sock needs.

 There are two meanings for the word “Cotopaxi.”
 One is a sacred and active volcano in the Andes Mountains in Ecuador.
 The other is an online store that sells outdoor gear.
-Rather than inventing a word or coming up with a name from scratch, Cotopaxi borrowed the name from a famous landmark that’s relevant and interesting to their customer base.
-They even share the story behind the name on their site.
+Rather than inventing a word or coming up with a name from scratch, Cotopaxi borrowed the name from a famous landmark that’s relevant and interesting to its customer base.
+It even shares the story behind the name on its site.

 6. Fuego Box

-Fuego is the Spanish word for “fire,” which is quite fitting for an online store that sells hot sauce subscription boxes.
-The subscription box industry has grown exponentially.
-Worldwide subscription ecommerce sales increased 4,461% from 2011 to 2016.
-Many of the most popular brands in this category have box in their name: BarkBox, Birchbox and NatureBox, to name a few.
-Fuego Box plays on the familiarity of the word box, and a foreign language to hit on the product.
+Many of the most popular brands in this category have “box” in their name: BarkBox, Birchbox, and NatureBox, to name a few.
+Fuego Box plays on the familiarity of the word “box” and a commonly used Spanish-language word for fire, “fuego.”

-Conquest Maps sells beautiful and unique maps, their core product being the pin board map which is popular among people who love to travel.
-Keeping the name of the product, maps, in the store name, they added a descriptor in front to convey the brand identity and the journey that the products represent.
+Conquest Maps sells beautiful and unique maps, its core product being a pin board map popular among people who love to travel.
+Keeping the name of the product (maps) in the store name, it added a descriptor in front to convey brand identity and the journey the product represents.
 A conquest is a trip, and customers are reliving their trips through Conquest Maps products.

 8. Star Cadet

-Star Cadet is the result of a series of media, retail and ecommerce business ventures, dating back to 2010.
-Star Cadet’s brand story is quite long and eventful, with several failed and successful businesses along the way.
-Formerly called Olan Rogers Supply, a name derived of the founders name, the online brand changed its name to Star Cadet, which also works for the business’s production aspirations for the future.
-Here’s what founder Olaf Rogers has to say about it:
+Star Cadet is the result of a series of media, retail, and ecommerce business ventures dating back to 2010.
+Star Cadet’s brand story is quite long and eventful, with a history of several failed and successful businesses along the way.
+Formerly called Olan Rogers Supply, derived from the founders’ names, the online brand changed its name to Star Cadet, which also works for the business’ future production aspirations.

 Storq sells products for pregnant women and new moms.
 Pronounced like “stork,” it’s a unique take on spelling the word.
 Storks are associated with childbirth, which makes for a fitting and memorable brand name.
 Plus, the letter Q lends itself to fun branding and design treatments.